mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 Removing "Add Panel", "Remove Panel" and "Remove Applet" Functions Entirely
 ----------------------------------------------------------------------------------------------------

-I would take a backup of /usr/share/cinnamon/js/panel.js, main.js, applet.js, everything, etc just in case you need to restore them.
+Take a backup of /usr/share/cinnamon/js/panel.js, main.js, applet.js, everything, etc in case you need to restore them.
-EVEN WITH A BROKEN PANEL YOU CAN PROBABLY RIGHT-CLICK AND RUN TERMINAL, AND LAUNCH NEMO TO COPY/PASTE/RENAME BACKUPS ( ...edit as root ).
+EVEN WITH A BROKEN PANEL YOU CAN RIGHT-CLICK-> RUN IN TERMINAL, AND LAUNCH NEMO TO COPY/PASTE/RENAME BACKUPS ( ...edit as root ).
 <br>
 <br>